Happy Holidays Greetings, Messages, Quotes

 Let the spirit of love gently fill our hearts and homes.
 In this loveliest of seasons may you find many reasons for happiness.

-You know those commercials where the present is a brand new car with a big red bow?
+Do you know those commercials where the present is a brand-new car with a big red bow?
 Yeah, we’re not doing that.

 Another Christmas already?
 Seriously, what the Elf?

 The 12 days of Christmas guy really had a thing about birds, huh?
 Let’s hope you don’t know anyone crazy enough to give you 23 birds this holiday season.